Zonih/Zonih/README_SERVICE_RUN.md

         - Site Code
         - Sensor SN (serial number)

-2. _**Carefully enter the data**_, ensuring accuracy in the Site Code and Serial Numbers.
+2. _**Carefully enter the data from the Field Sheets**_, ensuring accuracy in the Site Code and Serial Numbers.
 Double-check to avoid mistakes.

 3. Save the file in _**.dat format**_.